ekiraya/In_depth_osTicket_Installation/README.md

 <p>And then we copy our PHP extension name to the filter field to make our extension appear, and when it appears, we simply right click it and pick enable</p>
 <img src="https://i.imgur.com/uQKtOgx.png"  height="25%" width="25%"/>
 <p>We repeat that process for the 3 extensions </p>
-<p>Once the 3 of them are enabled, we right-click and click back to main page to go back to the main page</p>
+<p>Once the 3 of them are enabled, we right-click and click back to the main page to go back to the main page</p>
 <img src="https://i.imgur.com/NQD1W6t.png"  height="25%" width="25%"/>
 <p>When we are back at the main page, we should observe that under the PHP extensions label, it now says there are 11 extensions enabled instead of 8</p>
 <img src="https://i.imgur.com/0am6muQ.png"  height="25%" width="25%"/>